 Shingles do add value to your home but not in any significant amount.
 This is because shingles are the standard roofing material in Florida.
 While a new roof of any kind will add value to your home, a new metal roof will make a more significant impact.

 Which Roofing Material is the Most Energy Efficient?

 Metal roofs can be excellent insulators for your home.
-While a new roof of any kind can improve your energy efficiency compared to that of an old one, a metal roof offers energy savings of 25 percent compared to 15 percent with an asphalt shingle roof.
-Choose a metal roof with a light color, and reflecting more heat and generating more savings.
+While a new roof of any kind can improve your energy efficiency, a metal roof offers energy savings of 25 percent compared to 15 percent with an asphalt shingle roof.
+Choose a metal roof with a light color to better reflect more heat and generate more savings.

 A Shingle roof = $9,000 x 3 (three 20-year lifespans) = $27,000 lifetime cost

-Look at the savings over time!
-Over 60 years with a metal roof, you’ll save the cost of an asphalt roof — plus, you won’t have to deal with as many roofing replacements (talk about “set it and forget it”).
+While shingles are a budget-friendly roofing option if you just need a new roof on your home, metal roofs are the best long-term roofing investment for your home.
 While you might spend less money up front with an asphalt shingle roof, a metal roof will last three times as long and give you peace of mind — so if you’re hoping to stay in your house for decades to come, the metal roof is a better financial decision.

 Hippo Roofing’s Roofs For Life® protect your home from the elements, improve your curb appeal, save you money on your monthly energy bills, and give you peace of mind.
 We’re happy to help you find the perfect metal roof for your home — call us for a free estimate today.